AltSchool/python-jose/docs/index.rst

 ----------

-This is a JOSE implementation that is fully compatible with Google App Engine which requires the use of the PyCrypto library.
+This is a JOSE implementation that is fully compatible with Google App Engine which requires the use of the PyCryptodome library.

 Thanks
 ------